cucumber/docs/content/gherkin.md

     # ...
 ```

-The `Feature` starts on the first line.
-Lines 2–4 are unparsed (free format) text, which is expected to
+The feature starts on the first line with the keyword `Feature`.
+The lines below are unparsed (i.e. free format) text, which you can use to
-describe the business value of this feature.
-The keyword `Scenario` on line 6 starts a scenario.
+describe this feature.
+The keyword `Scenario` starts a scenario, followed by the steps for the scenario.
+The next scenario is started by the keyword `Scenario` again.
-Lines 7–13 are the steps for the scenario.
-Line 15 starts the next Scenario, and so on.
+The text after the keyword `Scenario` -but still on the same line- is also free format text to describe your scenario.

 ## Keywords

-In Gherkin, each line that isn't blank (except for the feature and scenario descriptions) has to start with a Gherkin *keyword*,
+Each line that isn't a blank line has to start with a Gherkin *keyword*, followed by any text you like.
+The only exceptions are the feature and scenario descriptions.
-followed by any text you like.

 The main keywords are:

 - `Feature`
 - `Scenario`